roshanlas/Parallel-Mergesort-Server/README.md

 For Client Module Check Repo: [https://github.com/roshanlasrado94/Parallel-Mergesort-Client](https://github.com/roshanlasrado94/Parallel-Mergesort-Client)

+The server application distributes the processing task among all connected Client devices.
+In case of multiple Clients performing parallel computing, the Server does the final Merge operation.

 ## Motivation
 This application was developed for learning purposes.
 This technique, if implemented at the kernal level with a faster communication mechanism, will help to distribute the processing of an android device among several others.